 Product design isn't just representing your product in an appealing way.
 Even with an initial idea, product designers find a lot of idea generation happens after they start sketching.
 Product design requires you to think about the practicality, user experience, and, of course, the design of your product.

-This guide will show beginner product designers a step by step on how to turn that idea into a sketch and a sketch into a fully marker-rendered product design.
+This guide will show beginner product designers a step-by-step guide on how to turn that idea into a sketch and a sketch into a fully marker-rendered product design.

 All you need to truly get started are pens, pencils, some paper, and coloured markers for the final render.